Spico197/dynamic-routing-blogpost/_posts/2026-04-27-dynamic-routing.md

   - name: What is Dynamic Routing and Why is it Important?
   - name: How to Apply Dynamic Routing?
     subsections:
-      - name: Routing Probability Thresholding
+      - name: Thresholding
       - name: Dynamic Proposer
-      - name: Zero-Computational Experts
+      - name: Zero-Computation Experts
-  - name: Applications
   - name: Challenges
   - name: Conclusion